 Some of these lifestyle changes may include getting more sleep, reaching out for help, building and using a support system, engaging in self-care practices, getting enough sunlight and Vitamin D, eating a healthy diet, abstaining from substance use, being kind to yourself, and checking in with your obstetrician and/or primary care provider.

 If I have symptoms of “baby blues,” should I seek therapy or wait?

 It’s never a bad idea to speak with a therapist if you’re not feeling like your usual self, or are concerned about your well-being.
-If you’re not feeling well, waiting two more weeks to determine if your symptoms will subside or if you should see a therapist could rob you of two weeks’ progress from treatment or some helpful ways to manage “baby blues”.
+If you’re feeling unwell, waiting two more weeks to determine if your symptoms will subside or if you should see a therapist could rob you of two weeks’ progress from treatment or of some ways to help manage “baby blues.”

 Some research and professional reports suggest that women with a history of postpartum depression can combat the onset of symptoms by being proactive about creating a sleep plan before giving birth.
 Getting enough sleep has been suggested to help combat the onset of perinatal mood disorders.
 Learning soothing and sleep-promoting methods for your baby can also potentially help lower the risk of developing postpartum depression and other perinatal disorders.

 While “baby blues” and postpartum depression can be difficult to endure, help and relief are available through the support of a licensed therapist.
-It’s okay to ask for help and support during pregnancy or after giving birth, and it doesn’t make you a bad mother if you do.
-In fact, it makes you brave and responsible to want the best for your baby and self.
+It’s okay to ask for help and support during pregnancy or after giving birth, and it doesn’t make you a bad parent if you do.
+In fact, it makes you brave and responsible to want the best for your baby and yourself.